Rapid performance gains with CoreTx Palm Cooling

 Cooling the glabrous, non-hairy, skin on the palm of the hand delays fatigue so you can break through to the next level, boosting your performance.

 By palm cooling, CoreTx GO moderates your blood temperature and delays your muscles overheating, so you can perform for longer without risk of damage.
 As your muscles tire and get hot, fatigue signals are sent to the brain.
-Use CoreTx GO to delay fatigue and supercharge your performance.
+Use CoreTx GO to increase motor unit recrutiment, delay fatigue and supercharge your performance.

-Stanford University research has shown how palm cooling uses your body’s natural ability for rapid recovery, cooling down your core and improving your mental focus too.
+Stanford University research has shown how palm cooling uses your body’s natural ability for rapid recovery, cooling your blood and improving your mental focus too.

 Our new portable CoreTx GO can enhance conditioning, improve mid-match recovery and accelerate fitness.